 Then reread your creation and consider what hero archetypes and genres it seems to connect to.
 Write a reflection on the kind of hero/genre combination you might be working with, so you can plan appropriately moving forward.

-Share your Practice in the box below.
+Share your Practice in the Pro Practice Workshop here.
 Then be sure to leave a constructive critique on someone else's post, too!

 You deserve a great book.
 That's why David Safford writes adventure stories that you won't be able to put down.
 Read his latest story at his website.
 David is a Language Arts teacher, novelist, blogger, hiker, Legend of Zelda fanatic, puzzle-doer, husband, and father of two awesome children.